 All applicants for financial aid or grants from the Fund must be a member of the United States Association of The Catechesis of the Good Shepherd.
 The United States Association of The Catechesis of the Good Shepherd’s website, www.cgsusa.org, provides information on becoming a member.
 Membership will be verified by the United States Association’s office before applications will be considered by the Fund’s Advisory Committee.

-Applications are considered by the Tina Lillig Memorial Fund Advisory Committee up to two to three times a year (as detailed below), or as funds are otherwise available for disbursement.
+Applications are considered by the Tina Lillig Memorial Fund Advisory Committee up to two times a year (as detailed below), or as funds are otherwise available for disbursement.
 Applications are considered in the order they are received.
-Incomplete applications will not be considered for support.
-Applicants will be contacted within two weeks upon receipt of the application with further information on the determination process that will apply to the application.
+Incomplete applications cannot be considered for support.
+Applicants will be contacted when additional information is required to move forward with the determination process.

 For financial aid applications by those attending courses that are “summer intensives” (course sessions meeting June, July or August), deadline for applications is April 30.
 Grant applications are also considered at this time.
 Determinations by the Fund Advisory Committee and disbursements of any awarded funds will be made by June 30.

 All other applications for financial aid or grants received by the deadline of October 30 will be considered for support as funds remain available for disbursement.
 Determinations by the Fund Advisory Committee and disbursements of any awarded funds will be made by December 30.

 All applications received after the deadline automatically rollover to the next round of determinations.

 Considerations for Financial Aid (Scholarship) Applicants:

 - Personal Investment: We expect the applicant to have a personal financial investment in their formation in Catechesis of the Good Shepherd.
 Carefully review your financial resources and determine what you can personally contribute to your formation.